 Social media is a great place to experiment, connect with your reader and see how others are managing their current challenges.

 Of course you could also publish mini posts on your own blog.
 That way your content stays on your own platform.
 (You just need 300 words so your post gets seen by search engines.)

 I wouldn’t worry about doing things “properly” right now.
 The idea is to find easier ways to express what’s going on for you and to help you embrace the new normal.

 Now is the time to speak freely

 Back when I first started helping women to promote themselves confidently nobody believed how important it is to be true to yourself especially online.
 In whatever you do!
 But soon, heart-centred entrepreneurs like Marie Forleo would show the way building huge online communities by being completely authentic.

 Gradually women would start to share their stories and speak more freely about the often life changing events that shape our journey.
 Even the bigger brands would become more open and personal.

-If there is one thing the pandemic is achieving, it is making people connect and support each other more.
+If there is one thing uncertainty achieves, it is making people connect and support each other more.

 Opening up and speaking your truth is more important than ever.
 To speak freely in your own unique voice is, quite frankly, the most powerful tool you have, both in your blog and elsewhere.